 If you feel things are getting quite messy, you can also opt for Certbot.
 It is an automatic client that fetches and deploys SSL/TLS certificates for your webserver.

-At WPOven, We provide free SSL certificate using Let’s Encrypt.
+At WPOven, We provide free SSL certificates using Let’s Encrypt.

 Using our Free SSL Tool, you can install a LetsEncrypt simple SSL certificate on your WordPress site.
 The tool can be found in your WPOven dashboard, under the ‘Sites‘ section in the ‘Tools‘ subsection.